cabin1984/furima-29336/README.md

 ### Association

-- has_many :users
+- belongs_to :users
-- has_many :items
+- belongs_to :items
 - has_one :shipping_addresses

 ## shipping_addresses テーブル